roomacarthur/escape-the-cave/README.md

 ## Bugs & Fixes

-1. The typing animation function works flawlessly in terminal but when pushing to Heroku and running it through the terminal template provided the animation isn't showing.
+1. The typing animation function works flawlessly in the terminal but when pushing to Heroku and running it through the terminal template provided the animation isn't showing.
     -

 ## Testing

-For testing print statements where used heavily during the coding of the application.
+For testing, print statements were used heavily during the coding of the application.
 Once finished I manually tested the application, navigating all paths to see if they gave the expected result.
 All manual testing results can be found [HERE](https://docs.google.com/spreadsheets/d/1a76gGDzSrekAAO0boTX2rMBjeMiLd7eRQbkZOI7SfSQ/edit?usp=sharing)